skamalj/langgraph_checkpoint_cosmosdb/readme.md

 ## Usage

-### Setting Up CosmosDBSaver
+### Setting Up Environment

-To use the `CosmosDBSaver`, you need to provide the CosmosDB endpoint and key, along with the database and container names.
-These can be set as environment variables:
+To use the `CosmosDBSaver`
+- You need to set CosmosDB endpoint and key if you want it to create your specified database and container.
 ```
 export COSMOSDB_ENDPOINT='your_cosmosdb_endpoint'
 export COSMOSDB_KEY='your_cosmosdb_key'
 ```

-### Example
+- If database and container already exists then this can work via default RBAC credentials.
+Ex. az login or by setting TENANT_ID, CLIENT_ID and CLIENT_SECRET in environment.
+    - Note that in this case error will be thrown if database and container do not exist.

+## Import

 ```
-python
 from langgraph_checkpoint_cosmosdb import CosmosDBSaver
 ```

-# Initialize the saver
+## Initialize the saver
 Database and Container is created if it does not exists
 ```
 saver = CosmosDBSaver(database_name='your_database', container_name='your_container')